 With all of the advances in technology and fitness, it’s easy to get caught up in doing the most in an attempt to eat right, shed unwanted pounds or even maintain the beautiful skin you’re in.
-After all, there’s a fine line between living the fit life and developing an eating (or even an exercise) disorder, experts say.
+After all, there’s a fine line between living a fit life and developing an eating (or even an exercise) disorder, according to experts.

 What is exercise addiction?